ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 If the request is granted, then AS replies to C with a successful response that specifies the authentication credential of RS.
 Also, AS can provide the access token to C by including it in the response, or instead upload the access token directly to RS as per the alternative workflow defined in {{I-D.ietf-ace-workflow-and-params}}.
 The latter option is not detailed further in this document.

-After that, C and RS run the EDHOC protocol.
+In order to establish an OSCORE Security Context, C and RS run the EDHOC protocol.
 If C has obtained an access token from AS, then C specifies the access token within an External Authorization Data (EAD) field of an EDHOC message sent during the EDHOC session (see {{Section 3.8 of RFC9528}}).
-RS uses the authentication credential of C bound to and specified in the access token.
+The authentication credential of C that is used during the EDHOC session is the same one that is bound to and specified in the access token.
 How C and RS run EDHOC is detailed in {{edhoc-exec}}.

 If C and RS successfully complete the EDHOC execution and the validation of each other's authentication credential, they are mutually authenticated and derive the OSCORE Security Context as per {{Section A.1 of RFC9528}}.